Product Requirements Document

 namespace (an open schema HELIX adopts; DDx happens to consume it).
 The

-alignment skill is authored in Markdown with frontmatter compatible with
+routing skill is authored in Markdown with frontmatter compatible with

 mainstream agent skill formats (Claude Code-compatible).
 Artifact templates